mashmatrix/react-lightning-design-system/README.md

 ## Running examples locally

-This repo ships with a simple Express app which serves up examples of the components on ```http://localhost:3000```.
+This repo ships with Webpack which serves up examples of the components on ```http://localhost:3000```.
 To get that running follow these steps:

 1. run ```npm install``` in this repo's root directory.
 2. ```cd examples```